learn-co-curriculum/react-ts-react-router-code-along/README.md

 only can the components be rendered within the `App` component, but the URL paths are nested as well.

-Meaning, child routes will take on the parent route's path as a prefix.
-In our example, that would mean `Dashboard`'s full path is technically:
-`/ + dashboard = /dashboard`.
-If the parent `App`'s path was `/app` instead,
-then `Dashboard`'s full path would be `/app + dashboard = /app/dashboard`.
+Meaning, child routes are _relatively pathed_ and will take on the parent route's path as a prefix.
+In our example, that would mean `Dashboard`'s full path is technically: `/ + dashboard = /dashboard`.
+If the parent `App`'s path was `/app` instead, then `Dashboard`'s full path would be `/app + dashboard = /app/dashboard`.

 > **Note**: When nesting routes, the leading `/` in front of the nested paths
 > are unecessary.
 React Router will add those in automatically.